 The definition of life and speculations about its origin(s): our article about the essay that prompted the interview, 10 May 2012.

 The RNA World... is a related local webpage with more about Gerald Joyce.

 Very young galaxies contain the heavy elements needed for life, according to new research from an international team using telescopes on the island of La Palma and in Chile.
-So, life might have already existed, ten to twelve billion years ago.
-And, the standard big bang theory is not complete and final, yet.
+So, life could have existed already, ten to twelve billion years ago.
+Apparently, the big bang theory is not yet complete and final.

 "We have studied 10 galaxies in the early Universe and analysed their light spectra.
 We are observing light from the galaxies that has been on a 10-12 billion year journey to Earth, so we see the galaxies as they were then.
 Our expectation was that they would be relatively primitive and poor in heavier elements, but we discovered somewhat to our surprise that the gas in some of the galaxies and thus the stars in them had a very high content of heavier elements.
 The gas was just as enriched as our own Sun," explains Professor Johan Fynbo from the Dark Cosmology Centre at the Niels Bohr Institute, University of Copenhagen.